-Higher Ground and Cowan Creek Community Theater Group will host the Hurricane Gap Community Theater Institute July 19-24.
+The first annual Hurricane Gap Community Theater Institute was held on July 19-24, 2016.
 The institute is an opportunity for organizations to come together, share work, and learn from each other.

-The Hurricane Gap Community Theater Institute, named for the pass in Pine Mountain between the two organizations, will offer four days of workshops lead by theater professionals from across the country.
-Workshops will include lighting design, stage design, directing, stage management, band/music directing, script writing, character development, and community engagement.
-Workshop leaders include Richard Geer [Community Performance International], Robert Martin [Clear Creek Creative], Anne Shelby [writer], Kevin Iega Jeff [dancer, choreographer], Paula Larke [community music], and Peter Kallok [lighting designer].
-Additional workshops include community organizing, planning, asset mapping, and administrative organizing.
+The Hurricane Gap Community Theater Institute, named for the pass in Pine Mountain between the two organizations, offered four days of workshops lead by theater professionals from across the country.
+Workshops included lighting design, stage design, directing, stage management, band/music directing, script writing, character development, and community engagement.
+Workshop leaders included Richard Geer [Community Performance International], Robert Martin [Clear Creek Creative], Anne Shelby [writer], Kevin Iega Jeff [dancer, choreographer], Paula Larke [community music], and Peter Kallok [lighting designer].
+Additional workshops included community organizing, planning, asset mapping, and administrative organizing.

-The Institute will culminate with a performance showcase including short pieces by Monkey Dumplings [Clay County, KY], Homesongs [Owsley County, KY], Cowan Creek Community Group [Letcher County, KY], Higher Ground [Harlan County, KY], and Divine Urban eXpressions [Knoxville, TN].
+In addition to workshops and learning exchanges, the institute included a series of performance showcases by Monkey Dumplings [Clay County, KY], Homesongs [Owsley County, KY], Cowan Creek Community Group [Letcher County, KY], Higher Ground [Harlan County, KY], and Divine Urban eXpressions [Knoxville, TN].

-Hurricane Gap Community Theater Institute is funded in part by the Kentucky Arts Council, Berea College Partners in Education, and the Southeast Kentucky Community and Technical College Appalachian Program.
+The 2016 Hurricane Gap Community Theater Institute was funded in part by the Kentucky Arts Council, Berea College Partners in Education, and the Southeast Kentucky Community and Technical College Appalachian Program.

 Hurricane Gap is the region’s only gathering for community-based theater artists to share skills with each other and with artists and educators visiting from farther away.
 Topics for this year’s institute include: